rolspace/blazor-football-scoreboard/src/Hosts/Api/README.md

 Running via Docker, the application will set *Development* as the **ASPNETCORE_ENVIRONMENT** and use environment variables defined in the `docker-run-api: debug` task in the [tasks.json](/.vscode/tasks.json) file.

-The application settings and the keys required are the following:
+The keys required for the application settings are the following:
 - **Cors__PolicyName**: CORS policy name defined for the web application.
 - **Cors__AllowedOrigins**: comma-separated list of CORS allowed origins.
 This value should be set to https&ZeroWidthSpace;://localhost:5002 to allow calls from the Blazor UI application.
 - **Cors__AllowedMethods**: comma-separated list of CORS allowed methods.
 This value should be set to *GET* to allow calls from the Blazor application.